The Granville Hotel, Ramsgate: History

 A fire was ignited at the bottom of the staircase on the night of Thursday 25 April 1985.
-The flames were prevented from spreading due to newly installed fire doors.
-The teak staircase was destroyed but was later restored in a £1.5 million restoration program.
+The flames were prevented from spreading by newly installed fire doors.
+The teak staircase was destroyed but was later restored in a £1.5 million restoration programme.

 Public House & Banqueting Hall

-The building includes a former public house named the Granville Bars, that are located on the seafront corner.
+The building includes a former public house named the Granville Bars, on the seafront corner.
 The bar closed around 1991 and is currently leased by Punch Taverns.

-Adjoining the bar area is the banqueting hall - completed in October 1869 by Edward Pugin.
-The centre-piece of the hall is a massive fireplace inscribed with the motto Pile on the logs to make the fire great.
+Adjoining the bar area is the banqueting hall, completed in October 1869 by Edward Pugin.
+The centre-piece of the hall is a massive fireplace inscribed with the motto "pile on the logs to make the fire great".
 The fireplace is still in situ and cost over £250 in 1869.
 The hall has a segmented ceiling, and the floorboards are laid with New Zealand pine.
 The banquet hall is listed on The Ramsgate Society's Buildings at Risk Register.

+Present day

+The bomb-damaged west end of the building was rebuilt as apartments in 2004 by Oakleigh Developments Ltd and became Granville Court.

+In 2010, the leaseholders of Granville House gained the Right To Manage and are now responsible for looking after the building themselves.
+On 18 December 2012, at a public auction, the freehold of Granville House was purchased by Mr Eliasz Englander for £156,000.